jonstefansson/music-search/curl/README.md

 Most string fields are analyzed, so an exact match on the inverted index will not produce the results you expect.

 Analyzed fields should be searched with a [match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html).

+## Match Queries

+[Match Queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html) are good for searches from a web form's search input field.
+And the `phrase-prefix` variant is intended for autocomplete search fields.

+>The match family of queries does not go through a "query parsing" process.
+It does not support field name prefixes, wildcard characters, or other "advanced" features.
+For this reason, chances of it failing are very small / non existent, and it provides an excellent behavior when it comes to just analyze and run that text as a query behavior (which is usually what a text search box does).
+Also, the phrase_prefix type can provide a great "as you type" behavior to automatically load search results.